cassini1010/documentations/docs/pythonBuiltIns.md

 ## Asterisk * and / as arguments to function

-When you see an asterisk (*) in the funciton parameter list, it typically indicates that all the parameters following it are keyword-only arguments.
+When you see an asterisk (*) in the function parameter list, it typically indicates that all the parameters following it are keyword-only arguments.

 ```python
 def fixture(  # noqa: F811